MysteryPancake/Houdini-OpenCL/README.md

 ## Worksets

-Worksets run the same kernel multiple times in a row, in sequential order to guarantee deterministic results.
+Worksets run the same kernel multiple times in a row, in sequential order to ensure deterministic results.

 <img src="./images/multiple_global_workgroups2.png">